skip navigation

 When does the season start and end?

-The 8U Red division begins their practices on January 11, 2024.
+The Red & Blue divisions begin their practices January 11, 2025.

 The season is scheduled to conclude the 3rd week of May.

-Dates are subject to change due to field availability.
+(These dates are subject to change due to field availability.)

 When and where are practices?

-Practices will be held once during the week and once during the weekend.
+Practices will be held once during the week and once on a weekend.
 Practice days and locations vary from team to team and are not determined until the teams are formed and will be based on field & coach availability.
-Once games start most teams will have one practice time either during the week or on the weekend.
+Once games start most team will have one practice time either during the week or on the weekend.

 Teams may also choose to leverage our indoor academy for additional hitting practices throughout the season.
-These are generally in addition to any practices but are sometimes used in lieu of a field practice.
+These are generally in addition to any practices, but sometimes used in lieu of a field practice.

 When and where are games?